Montana Residents Ask Supreme Court To Allow Cleanup Beyond Superfund Requirements

 In 2017, Montana's Supreme Court ruled in favor of Hoolahan, the Cooneys and other locals.
 Arco petitioned the U.S. Supreme Court, arguing that federal Superfund law trumps state claims.
 The EPA filed a brief backing Arco.

-They argued that the cleanup deal was a negotiated settlement, and that locals had plenty of chances to influence its requirements.
-Suing to go beyond Superfund, Arco says, is "the very definition of madness," and could result in chaos in Superfund sites across the country.
+They argued that the cleanup deal was a negotiated settlement and that locals had plenty of chances to influence its requirements.
+Suing to go beyond Superfund, Arco says, is "the very definition of madness" and could result in chaos in Superfund sites across the country.

-Arco and the EPA declined comment for this story.
+Arco and the EPA declined to comment for this story.

 Peter Tolsdorf, vice president of litigation at the National Association of Manufacturers, one of several industry groups backing Arco in the case, says the Montana Supreme Court's ruling disrupts the certainty Superfund requires to be effective.